alwaysdata/documentation/advanced/migrations/2020-software-architecture.en.md

 ## Testing the migration

 It is highly recommended that you perform a migration test prior to the actual migration to ensure that your applications will continue to work, and to correct them if they do not.
+To do so use the **Test** button.

 ### SSH access